 - Install the new oil filter on the engine.
-Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 1/2 turn. - 8.
+Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 3/4 to 1 turn. - 8.
 Reinstall the drain plug.
-Make sure it is tightened to 10 lb·ft (14 N·m). - 9.
-Remove the fill cap on the engine valve cover, and fill the crankcase with new, clean oil.
+Make sure it is tightened to 10 lb ft (14 N·m). - 9.
+Fill the crankcase with new, clean oil.
 Use only crankcase lubricants recommended by the engine manufacturer.
 Refer to Specifications in this manual or the engine owner's manual.
 Use the recommended oil viscosity for the expected ambient temperature.
 Oil with the correct viscosity will aid starting in cold weather and assure proper lubrication in hot weather.
 Fill up to, but not above, the "F" mark on the dipstick.
 Crankcase capacity is 1.85 quarts (1.75 liters) plus 1/2 pint (0.24 liters) for the new oil filter.